-Every {\em monomial} graded automorphism group has the form \((\k^\times)^n \rtimes G\) corresponding to the partition \(\lambda = (1, \ldots, 1)\).
-For {\em nonmonomial} graded automorphism groups corresponding to a fixed $\lambda$, the block permutation types \(G\) all arise from {monomial} graded automorphism groups in lower dimension $r = \ell(\lambda)$, as explained with the next proposition.
+Every {\em monomial} graded automorphism group has the form \((\k^\times)^n \rtimes G\) corresponding to the partition \(\lambda = (1\ \ldots\ 1)\).
+For {\em nonmonomial} graded automorphism groups corresponding to a fixed $\lambda$, the stabilizing permutation groups \(G\) all arise from {monomial} graded automorphism groups in lower dimension $r = \ell(\lambda)$, as explained with the next proposition.